10 Best Project Management Software for Small Business (2026)

 Smartsheet is what you get when Excel and project management have a baby.
 The interface is a spreadsheet, but with Gantt charts, automations, forms, and dashboards bolted on.
 For small businesses where the team lead already manages everything in Excel, Smartsheet is the natural upgrade.

-Smartsheet eliminated their free plan in 2025.
-Pro starts at $9/member/month with unlimited sheets, Gantt charts, and basic automations.
-Business ($19/member/mo) adds resource management, unlimited automations, and document builder.
+Smartsheet discontinued their free plan in 2025.
+Pro starts at $9/member/month (annual) with unlimited sheets, Gantt charts, and 250 monthly automations.
+Business ($19/member/mo annual) adds resource management, unlimited automations, and document builder.
+Enterprise and Advanced Work Management plans have custom pricing.
+The Pro plan supports up to 10 members; Business requires a minimum of 3 seats.
+A 30-day free trial is available.

 10. Todoist